 Nick fought a short but brave battle with brain cancer.
 He had a very aggressive form of cancer and died December 16th, 2012 at the age of 14.
 His life on earth was short but the memories he left and the love we have for him will never fade away!

-Nick's diagnoses' got progressively worse with every test result but we held out hope to bring him home for his remaining days.
-While beginning the steps to make the slow transition from hospital to home, Nick suffered a number strokes and seizures.
+Nick's diagnoses got progressively worse with every test result, but we held out hope to bring him home for his remaining days.
+While beginning the steps to make the slow transition from hospital to home, Nick suffered several strokes and seizures.

 We lost Nick on December 16, 2012 - our lives will never be the same.
 Nick is forever on our minds, in our hearts and a part of our memories.

-He was buried at St. Vincent De Paul Cemetary in Osseo, MN.
+He was buried at St. Vincent De Paul Cemetery in Osseo, MN.
 His picture graces his monument to preserve the memory of what an incredible and amazing person Nick will forever be.